joysofcode/enterprise-stack/README.md

 - [Skeleton UI](https://www.skeleton.dev/) for the UI components
 - Automatic class sorting for Tailwind

-You can change how everything works from your database to authentication **if you read their documentation.** — for example by default Prisma uses [SQLite](https://www.sqlite.org/index.html) because it requires no setup but it's trivial to change it to use any other SQL database if you want.
+You can change how everything works from your database to authentication **if you read their documentation** — for example by default Prisma uses [SQLite](https://www.sqlite.org/index.html) because it requires no setup but it's trivial to change it to use any other SQL database if you want.

 ## Using The Template